-The Dinosaur Hall A spectacular new dinosaur exhibit (the largest West of the Mississippi) features 20 reconstructed skeletons and over 300 fossils throughout two natural light filled galleries.
+The Dinosaur Hall A spectacular dinosaur exhibit (the largest West of the Mississippi) featuring 20 reconstructed skeletons and over 300 fossils throughout two natural light filled galleries.
 Thomas the T. rex takes center stage as the star of the T. rex growth series, the only display of its kind anywhere in the world!

 Becoming Los Angeles This groundbreaking exhibition chronicles how Angelenos have influenced and been influenced by the local environment while telling the story of how a remote pueblo transformed into the L.A. we know today.

 Nature Gardens and the Nature Lab After reclaiming 3.5 acres of green space on land that was a former parking lot, the Museum has created a dynamic indoor/outdoor learning laboratory.
 These two connected spaces allows visitors and school children to actively explore nature and take part in the nation's largest study of urban biodiversity.